MicrosoftDocs/powerbi-docs/powerbi-docs/service-tutorial-connect-to-github.md

 ms.topic: tutorial
 ms.tgt_pltfrm: NA
 ms.workload: powerbi
-ms.date: 05/01/2018
+ms.date: 05/04/2018
 ms.author: maggies
 #customer intent: "As a Power BI end user, I want to connect to GitHub as an example, so I understand how to connect to my data on other services."

 LocalizationGroup: Connect to services
 ---
 # Tutorial: Connect to the online service GitHub with Power BI
 In this tutorial, you connect to real data in the GitHub service.
-You'll connect to the Power BI content public repository (also known as repo) and see data for contributions, issues, pull requests, and active users.
-Power BI starts by using your credentials to connect to the service, and then creates a Power BI app with a dashboard and a set of Power BI reports that automatically show your data and provide visual insights about your business.
+You'll connect to the Power BI content public repository (also known as a *repo*) and see information: How many people contribute to the Power BI public content?
+Who contributes the most?
+Which day of the week has the most contributions?
+And answers to other questions.
+In the tutorial, you create a Power BI app with a dashboard and report that automatically show the data in an visual form.

 In this tutorial, you'll complete the following steps:

 > [!div class="checklist"]
 > * Sign up for a GitHub account, if you don't have one yet
 > * Sign in to your Power BI account, or sign up, if you don't have one yet
-> * Open the Power BI service and go to AppSource
+> * Open the Power BI service
-> * Find the GitHub app in AppSource
+> * Find the GitHub app
 > * Enter the information for the Power BI public GitHub repo
-> * View the dashboad and report that Power BI has created with GitHub data
+> * View the dashboad and report with GitHub data
 > * Clean up resources by deleting the app

 If you're not signed up for Power BI, [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web) before you begin.

 ## Prerequisites

-To complete this tutorial, you need a GitHub account.
+To complete this tutorial, you need a GitHub account, if you don't already have one.

--
+- Sign up for a [GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/)

 ## How to connect